 October 31st, 7.30pm, at the Old Fire Station, George St, Oxford.
 The Immigrant, by Chris Michael Chris Michael returns to try out another excerpt of his work in progress piece, inspired by Charlie Chaplin’s 1917 silent film of the same title.…

 Sign up to the Theatre Scratch mailing list for infrequent, focused & fascinating mail treats:

 Arisen out of the desire to share ideas and new work with audiences, producers and other theatre makers in the city of Oxford, UnderConstruction has developed a platform for artists, performers, writers and directors to share work in a theatre space.

-Theatre Scratch was launched in July 2012, and happens in the theatre at The Old Fire Station once a season.
+Theatre Scratch was launched in July 2012, and happens in the theatre at The Old Fire Station three times per year.

 The night will usually consist of three pieces performed with feedback given afterwards in an open forum discussion.